How did The Minimalist Lifestyle Movement begin?

 With the increasing popularity of capitalism, the United States influenced cultures and global markets worldwide.

-The desire to walk away from uncontrolled capitalism began to grow within some groups in the United States and Europe.
-Even Japan began to fall victim to Western consumerism and is now looking to resort back to its Zen principles to combat growing Western consumerism.
+Some groups in the United States and Europe wanted to escape uncontrolled capitalism.
+Even Japan began to succumb to Western consumerism and is now considering resorting to its Zen principles to combat it.

-For something so popular consumerism seems to make almost everyone unhappy.
+For something so widespread, consumerism seems to make almost everyone unhappy.
 As a result, Minimalism is slowly replacing consumerism for many people like me.

 We believe there is much more to life than the dream of buying and owning useless stuff.